dmcp718/ll-s3-versitygw-aws-terraform/README.md

     terraform destroy
     ```
 > [!NOTE]
-> Open a web browser and go the web console URL with your configured domain for the S3 gateway, using port :8001, e.g., ``https://console.example.net:8001``
-> Enter the MINIOROOTUSER and MINIOROOTPASSWORD values you set during the packer AMI build step to login.
-> S3 clients can access the gateway at ``https://s3.example.net`` over standard TLS/SSL port 443.
+> S3 clients can access the gateway at the FQDOMAIN set during Packer AMI creation ``https://s3.<FQDOMAIN>`` over standard TLS/SSL port 443 with root access key and secret key credentials.

 ## License
 This project is licensed under the *MIT License* - see LICENSE.md file for details